JamesLaverack/mrpack-container/README.md

 The only missing dependency is the Mojang server.jar itself, which is non-redistributable.
 You can either add another container layer ontop of one generated here, or you can download it and mount it in at runtime.
-Generally speaking, you should place it at `/var/minecraft/server.jar` inside the container.
+Generally speaking, you should place it at `/usr/local/minecraft/server.jar` inside the container.
+If possible, you should make the Mojang `server.jar` read-only inside the container.

 ## Warnings